snipershady/ViroblastStandalone/README.md

 mysql -u root -p
 ```

-## Create a user and a db with strong password (not this in the example)
+## Create a user and a db with strong password (not this one in the example)
 ```bash
 CREATE USER 'bestiabase'@'%' IDENTIFIED BY  '9plSkyTfURuFaVePdkA7dIslhnKjar07laLUqvfYdvi60=';
 GRANT ALL PRIVILEGES ON bestiabase.* TO 'bestiabase'@'%' WITH GRANT OPTION;